 The Honors College

-The Honors College provides Mason’s most highly-motivated undergraduates an enhanced general education curriculum, additional support, and co-curricular programming.
-It connects these students with the full spectrum of opportunities available at Mason and in the Greater Washington region.
+The Honors College provides George Mason University's most highly-motivated undergraduates an enhanced general education curriculum, additional support, and co-curricular programming.
+It connects these students with the full spectrum of opportunities available at George Mason and in the Greater Washington region.

-Honors College students have the opportunity to study with some of Mason's most dedicated faculty and scholars from disciplines across the university.
+Honors College students have the opportunity to study with some of George Mason University's most dedicated faculty and scholars from disciplines across the university.

 Admissions